Program Overview

 Violin Instructor

-Jenifer Erye studied piano for nine years under the guidance of Dorothea Sines and served as an accompanist for my middle school and junior high choirs.
+Jenifer Erye studied piano for nine years under the guidance of Dorothea Sines and served as an accompanist for her middle school and junior high choirs.
 As an adult, she worked as an accompanist for Grace Nursery School and have taught piano to both children and adults for approximately seven years.
 Her musical interests span classical and contemporary styles, with particular enjoyment in performing works by Bach and Mendelssohn, as well as artists such as Billy Joel, Bonnie Raitt, and Elton John.